-In fact, dog bite victims are certainly no strangers to the emergency room.
-According to statistics published in 2010 by the Agency for Healthcare Research and Quality (AHRQ), the number of people who have been sent to ERs or hospitals has doubled since 1995.
+However, dog bite victims are certainly no strangers to the emergency room.
+According to statistics published in 2010 by the Agency for Healthcare Research and Quality (AHRQ), the number of people who have been sent to ERs or hospitals for a dog bite has approximately doubled since 1995.

 The study found that an estimated 316,200 people were treated in U.S. emergency rooms for dog bites in 2008.
-That works out to nearly 104 ER visits per 100,000 people.
+This equates to nearly 104 ER visits per 100,000 people.
 Roughly 9,500 people were admitted to hospitals for dog bite treatments, a rate of three people per 100,000.

 Dog Bites By Demographics

-As research indicates, the number of dog bite victims requiring ER or hospital treatment are not equally distributed among all demographics.
+- As research indicates, the number of dog bite victims requiring ER or hospital treatment are not equally distributed amongst all demographics.
 Sex, age and environment seem to play a part in who is most at risk.

-According to the 2010 study by the AHRQ, the majority of people who visited an ER for dog bites were men.
-Men were treated in emergency rooms at a rate of 110 per 100,000, and women were treated at a rate of 98 per 100,000.
+- According to the 2010 study by the AHRQ, the majority of people who visited an ER for dog bites were men.
+Men were treated in emergency rooms at a rate of 110 per 100,000, while women were treated at a rate of 98 per 100,000.

-The vast majority of dog bite victims are in the younger demographics.
-Just over 73 percent of victims going to ERs were under the age of 45 while 51 percent of those in the hospital were younger than 45.
+- The vast majority of dog bite victims are in the younger demographics.
+Just over 73% of victims going to ERs and 51% of those hospitalized for dog bites were under the age of 45.

 Dog Bites By Geographic Location

-Dog bite attacks also appear more prevalent in certain geographic areas.
+- Dog bite attacks also appear more prevalent in certain geographic areas.
 The AHRQ statistics show that most dog bites occurred in rural areas.
-There were four times as many emergency room visits for rural dog bites as emergency room visits for urban dog bites.
+There were four times as many ER visits for dog bites in rural communities than there were in urban communities.

-The victims going to ERs and hospitals were also categorized by geographic region in the study.
-The highest rate of ER visits was in the Midwest at nearly 110 per 100,000 people.
-The next highest rate occurred in the Northeast where 109 people per 100,000 visited ERs.
-The lowest rate of ER treatment was in the West at 93 people per 100,000.
+- The study also accounted for geographic region among dog bite victims going to ERs and hospitals.
+The highest rate of ER visits was in the Midwest, at nearly 110 per 100,000 people.
+The next highest rate occurred in the Northeast, where 109 people per 100,000 visited ERs.
+The lowest rate of ER treatment was in the West, at 93 people per 100,000.

 Dog Bites By Costs

-The study also revealed that hospital stays for dog bite victims were approximately 50 percent more expensive than stays for other injuries.
+- The study also revealed that hospital stays for dog bite victims were approximately 50% more expensive than hospital stays for other similar injuries.
+Injuries treated in dog bite cases included infections, open wounds, and fractures.
 The average cost for dog bite victims was $18,200 per stay.
-Injuries treated included infections, open wounds and fractures.
 Over 40 percent of these costs were paid through private insurance.

-Fortunately, most of these dog bites and attacks were non-fatal.
-These non-lethal dog bite attacks comprise the majority of dog bites.
-Although such personal injuries pose no risk of death, these attacks are still potentially life changing.
+- Fortunately, most of these dog bites and attacks were non-fatal.
+Fatal dog bites make up a very small percentage of all dog bites injuries.
+Although personal injuries like dog bites pose little to no risk of death, these attacks are still potentially life-changing in other ways.